shakfu/beeware-bundling-tests/test-cmake/README.md

 # About this test

-Attempt to build a build using cmake, beeware statically compiled python and c-api entry point.
+Attempt to a build exclusively using c and cmake using beeware statically compiled python and c-api entry point.

+- will probably have to switch CFoundation